nyx-project/vyhub-documentation/docs/guide/property.md

 **Example**: Every user can display serverbundle specific bans, when the serverbundle's default group has the `ban_show` property.

+## Negative / Negated Properties

+Currently, three negative properties are used to implement the website ban feature.
+The properties are `shop_use`, `ticket_create`, `forum_post`.
+When these properties are negative, users can not do the respective things.

 ## Additional infos for developers

 > The features below are not yet implemented in the web UI and may be overwritten when editing a group via the web UI.